 Using the right parameters to measure our progress is essential to staying motivated.
 Choosing the right KPIs ensures that we feel rewarded every time we hit milestones (no matter how big or small) along the way.

-Here are five different ways to evaluate progress:
+Here are five different ways to evaluate progress and stay motivated:

 1. Numbers: When accurate, numbers don’t lie.
 In some cases, it’s impossible to measure progress without a measurable unit that you can track.
 If you want to lose or gain weight, you must pay attention to fluctuations in your weight and body fat.
 Saving for retirement requires that you watch your spending and your bank balance.
 Time management entails looking at the clock and regulating how we use it.
 Quantifying gives us clarity about our degree of success and where we stand based on parameters that are universally accepted.

 2. Past performance: If you’ve been working on a certain goal for a while, you can get a good sense of your progress by seeing how far you’ve come since you started.
 Whether you use numbers or your own perception to assess your mileage, it can be incredibly motivating to look back on how much you have accomplished.
 Doing this also confirms whether you’re on the right track, and where you may end up based on your current trajectory.